 4. Continue

-We understand that cradling and rocking a heavy toddler isn’t ideal, nor comfortable, and it’s easy to give up.
+We understand that cradling and rocking a heavy toddler isn’t ideal or comfortable, and it’s easy to give up.
 However, it will only work if you continue.
-Depending on your toddler, it can take 20 minutes, more if they’re distraught.
+Depending on your toddler, it can take 20 minutes or more if they’re distraught.

-To make this easier, keep in mind that you are not expected to do this every night or all night long.
-Try to stop focusing on when it will be over or why they aren’t sleeping already.
-This will only make it harder and more frustrating, which will hinder the process.
+To make this easier, remember that you are not expected to do this every night or all night.
+Stop focusing on when it will be over or why they aren’t sleeping.
+This will only make it harder and more frustrating, hindering the process.

 If it’s dragging on and you’re starting to feel frustrated and irritated, take a break or have your partner take over.
 Getting angry with your toddler won’t help at this point.
 They may stop crying if you yell, but they’ll feel more stressed and even scared.